scottrlarson/profession/content/guides/guide-enpass-password-manager.md

 Provide authorization for Enpass to use your Cloud Service to store your Vault.

 ![Enpass-Program-Cloud-Link](/img/guides/Enpass/Enpass-Program-Cloud-Link.png)
-If you get a prompt to allow this site to open the enpassauth link with Enpas Password Manager, chose Yes.
-This will make connected again in the future easier.
+If you get a prompt to allow this site to open the enpassauth link with Enpass Password Manager, chose Yes.
+If you have to do this process again in  the future, choosing Yes will make this process easier.

 ## Setting Up Enpass